Car Thermostat Issues: Is Your Engine Coolant Flowing Properly

-Sometimes, car thermostat issues, can prohibit engine coolant, from flowing normally.
+Not only that, but car thermostat issues, can prohibit your engine coolant from flowing properly.

-When required, the thermostat regulates the exact flow of engine coolant, that must pass through the radiator.
-Above all, to insure a constant and optimal, engine operating temperature.
+So, the thermostat regulates the exact flow of engine coolant, that must pass through the rad.
+And, has to insure a constant and optimal, engine operating temperature.

-Firstly, having car thermostat issues, is something that needs to be fixed, as soon as possible.
-It’s a relatively simple part, but it’s also a wear-and-tear item, that needs to be replaced periodically.
+If you are having any car thermostat issues that’s something that needs to be fixed, as soon as possible.
+So, it’s a relatively simple part, but it’s also a wear-and-tear item.
+And, needs to be replaced periodically.
+The thermostat is a crucial part, of your car’s cooling system.
+As, it plays a significant role in regulating, the engine’s temperature.
+It controls the flow of coolant, between the engine and the rad.

 A thermostat could stick open if, the return spring breaks or debris prevents the thermostat, from fully closing.

-Consequently, this allows a steady flow of coolant to the radiator, resulting in an over cooled engine.
+Consequently, this allows a steady flow of coolant to the rad, resulting in an over cooled engine.
 This results in poor warm up and heater performance, increased engine emissions and reduced fuel economy.

 A thermostat could stick closed if, the wax element has been damaged by, overheating or corrosion.

 So, How Do I Know If My Thermostat Is Stuck ?
-And, Is It Closed or Opened ?
+And, Is It Stuck Closed or Stuck Open ?

 One Way Is By Checking The Coolant Flow: